djpapzin/malawi-rag-sql-chatbot/docs/query_response_plan.md

-# Query Response Revision Plan
+# Infrastructure Projects Query Response Plan

 ## Overview
-This plan outlines the steps to revise both general and specific query responses based on the field mapping from `malawi_projects1.db`.
+This document outlines the implementation of query responses for the Infrastructure Transparency Chatbot.
+The chatbot provides access to infrastructure project information from the `malawi_projects1.db` database.

 ## 1. General Query Responses

-### Core Fields to Include
+### Core Fields
+For general queries about multiple projects, the following fields are displayed:
 - Project Name (`PROJECTNAME`)
 - Fiscal Year (`FISCALYEAR`)
 - Region (`REGION`)